uniqkod/javadumpmngmt/pod-priority.md

 description: "System-level priority for dump volume manager"
 ```

 **Warning:** Very high priority values (2 billion+) are typically reserved for critical system components.
-Use only if DaemonSet is truly critical for cluster operation.
+Use only if StatefulSet is truly critical for cluster operation.

 ## Best Practices